-AMY GOODMAN: The last time we broadcast from Los Angeles, we were joined by the army medic Agustin Aguayo and his wife Helga.
+AMY GOODMAN: The last time we broadcast from Los Angeles, we were joined by the Army medic Agustin Aguayo and his wife Helga.
 It was September 25th, 2006, the day before Agustin turned himself in to the military.
 He had been AWOL for weeks after he refused to obey a second deployment order to Iraq.
 Aguayo was taken into military custody and jailed — until this week.
-Agustin Aguyao has just been released in Germany.
+Agustin Aguayo has just been released in Germany.
 He remains on his military base in Germany, where he is awaiting a discharge.

 Agustin’s wife Helga has led the campaign for his release.
 Today, she joins us here, again, in Los Angeles.
 We welcome you to Democracy Now!

 AMY GOODMAN: So tell us about the latest circumstances.
 We didn’t get to talk to you when you were in Germany.
 Agustin, your husband Agustin Aguayo, was court-martialed.